Aimery Pinga

-Aimery Pinga Maria (born 6 January 1998), is a Swiss professional footballer who plays as a forward for Virton.
+Aimery Pinga Maria (born 6 January 1998), is a Swiss professional footballer who plays as a forward for Bulle in Swiss Promotion League.

 Professional career

 Born in Fribourg, Pinga joined FC Sion in 2016.
 Pinga made his professional debut for Sion in a 1-0 Swiss Super League loss to Young Boys on 7 May 2017.

 International career

 Pinga was born in Switzerland and is of Congolese and Angolan descent.
 Pinga is a youth international for Switzerland.